BIOGRAPHY

 During this time she was awarded a Creative Technician placement at Battersea Arts Centre, which was when she began to produce site-reflective installations beyond the gallery environment.
 Responding to two semi-derelict yet financially flourishing postcodes in the heart of London, in 2010, ‘Still Life’ and ‘Cleanliness is next to Godliness’ explored the notion of what it meant to cleanse an environment literally, socially, and spiritually through the appropriation of cleaning rituals.

 By 2014, she was awarded an Artists Access to Art Colleges (AA2A) residency, which was when her practice started to fully process the social impact of the economic calamity witnessed in 2008.
-Appropriating windows and their furnishings she began a psychologically charged conversation with Louise Bourgeois ‘Cell Series’, but unlike Bourgeois dwelling spaces, she began to empty her series of ‘Moratoriums’ and precariously counterbalance her architectural cells as a declaration of a breaking point.
+Appropriating windows and their furnishings she began a psychologically charged conversation with Louise Bourgeois ‘Cell Series’, but unlike Bourgeois dwelling spaces, she began to empty her architectural units and titled them ‘Moratoriums‘, which she precariously counterbalanced as a declaration of a breaking point.

 By 2020, she was awarded a prestigious 10 month Fellowship by the South West Creative Technology Network to explore the mattering of human-data communication and summon a new form of data voice.
-What culminated in what she titled ‘Labour of Love’ was a series of wholehearted conversations (or conversations full of holes), in which, she formed a psycho-structural pattern making process using Robert Sternberg’s Triarchic Theorem for Love, as a means to slowly-process her heartache in a matter-of-fact way, with some emotional distance.
+What culminated in her ‘Love by Proxy’ was a series of wholehearted conversations (or conversations full of holes), in which, she adapted Robert Sternberg’s Triarchic Theorem for Love, to slowly-process heartache, with some emotional distance.